kb-dk/ds-solr/paper/experience.md

 form](https://en.wikipedia.org/wiki/Database_normalization).
 Bibliographical
 data may *for instance* describe texts that

-* have one or more titles, each having different type (main title, sub-title, trascribed title, uniform title to iterate some of the possible ones)
+* have one or more titles, each having different type (main title, subtitle, transcribed title, uniform title to iterate some of the frequently used ones)
-* may have one or more authors
+* may have one or more authors that may be persons or organizations
 * each of which may have dates of birth and death
 * and an affiliation